MattDodsonEnglish/docs/readme.md

 ### Navigation

-You can add, edit, delete, and reorder menu links on your Ghost blog in the **Navigation** section of the admin area located at **ghost/#/settings/design**.
+You can add, edit, delete, and reorder menu links on your Ghost blog in the **Navigation** section of the admin area, located at `ghost/#/settings/design`.

 ![Ghost navigation menu](https://d33wubrfki0l68.cloudfront.net/feae47e5c4b5855f19a193b572a72946ab6fe06c/f91da/images/docs/ghost/shared/navigation.png)